normanlee8/cse15l-lab-reports/lab-report-3.md

 ./technical/biomed/1468-6708-3-3.txt:        within 10 days of an acute coronary syndrome and
 ```

+Example 2:
 ```
 normanlee@Normans-MBP docsearch % grep -r "acute coronary syndrome " ./technical/911report
 normanlee@Normans-MBP docsearch %
 ```

+The -r option searches every file recursively in a directory and it is useful for finding a given string in a large database or large number of files.

 grep -i

+Example 1:
 ```
 normanlee@Normans-MBP docsearch % grep -i "imagination" ./technical/911report/chapter-11.txt
             We believe the 9/11 attacks revealed four kinds of failures: in imagination, policy,